-Beyond the baccalaureate level, the program in leisure studies provides preparation at the master's and doctoral level in leisure service management and therapeutic recreation.
+M.S.
+Program.
+Beyond the baccalaureate level, the program in leisure studies provides preparation at the master's level in leisure service management and therapeutic recreation.
+Masters students are typically employed in supervisory positions in leisure service management or therapeutic recreation settings...